DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation/README.md

 				(iv) Federated Governance

-- In technical parlance, Data Mesh is *simply a fusion of similar concepts, which are off-late being practised to "SCALE UP SOFTWARE DEVELOPMENT", in Data Analytics World to "SCALE UP DATA ANLAYTICS" *.
+- In technical parlance, Data Mesh is `simply a fusion of similar concepts, which are off-late being practised to "SCALE UP SOFTWARE DEVELOPMENT", in Data Analytics World to "SCALE UP DATA ANLAYTICS" `.
-Well!
-Well!! ..
+	- Well!! ..
 We all know the concptual blocks which are fuelling SCALING UP SOFTWARE DEVELOPMENT, such as -[a] Decentralize business into domains, [b] Decentralize engineering into autonomous teams, [c] Decentralize monoliths into microservices, [d] Decentralize operations into DevOps-driven teams.
 	Yes!
 These very concepts are embedded in Data Mesh to SCALE UP DATA ANLAYTICS!!..
 Hope!
 You can see the resemblance!

- 'Distributed Data Mesh 2.0' is an advancement of Data Mesh Architectural paradigm with [advanced Data Mesh Topologies](#data-mesh-topology-patterns) across Multi/Hybrid Cloud.

 - 'Distributed Data Mesh 2.0' is an advancement of Data Mesh Architectural paradigm with [advanced Data Mesh Topologies](#data-mesh-topology-patterns) across Multi/Hybrid Cloud.